VinyasNaidu/Human-Activity-Recognition-using-TensorFlow-CNN-LSTM-/README.md

 ## Model Evaluation and Visualization
 ### Evaluation
-- Models are evaluated on the test set to determine accuracy and other relevant metrics.
+- Models are evaluated on the test set to determine accuracy and other relevant metrics (The test test is from real time data from Youtube.)

 ### Visualization of Loss and Accuracy
 - Training and validation metrics for both models are visualized to assess performance across different epochs.